sriramdasbalaji/VSTS-DevOps-Labs/selenium/readme.md

    <img src="images/configure_windowsagent.png">

-## Exercise 5: Configure Release
+## Exercise 4: Configure Release

 The target machine is available in the deployment group to deploy the application and run selenium testcases.
-The release definition uses **Phases** to deploy to target servers.
+The release definition uses **[Phases](https://docs.microsoft.com/en-us/vsts/build-release/concepts/process/phases)** to deploy to target servers.

-A [Phase](https://docs.microsoft.com/en-us/vsts/build-release/concepts/process/phases) is a logical grouping of tasks that defines the runtime target on which the tasks will execute.
-A deployment group phase executes tasks on the machines defined in a deployment group.

 1. Go to **Releases** under **Build and Release** tab.
 Select **Selenium** release definition and **Edit**.